 The park is a common place for Earth wielders like Katya to practice their skills, making the forest path lush and filled with shrubs and flowers in every colour and shape you could think of.
 The trees tower over us, standing at over 100 meters tall, almost acting like a protective barrier from the outside world.
 Sunlight filters in through the leaves, filling the space with warmth.
 This place always makes me feel calmer; it’s so filled with care and good energy that I can’t help but feel at ease.
 The area smells like grass after a rainstorm: fresh, inviting, sweet.

-“Okay, tell me your deepest, darkest, secrets.”
-Katya says sarcastically.
+“Okay, tell me your deepest, darkest, secrets,” she gives me a silly grin.

 She scoffs and lightly pushes me to the side.

 She feigns offense and puts the back of her hand to her forehead, making me laugh for a moment.

 “So, tell me what’s going through that head of yours,” she looks at me inquisitively.

 I take a deep breath.
 I’m able to think better now that I’m not as anxious, but I’m still feeling reluctant to talk about the news of the morning.

 “I still don’t know, honestly,” I sigh.

 “Do you think Luna’s going to pick you?”
 Katya asks with calm curiosity.